Last Updated on September 7, 2020 by Anne Thynne

 How to get the air out of a canister filter?

 Close the valves for the water in and out.
 Loosen the threads on the top, and slowly open the intake line.
 One of the water raises up close the valve on the intake line.
-Open the outlet line valve and press down the top of the filter gently.
+Open the outlet line valve and press down the top of the canister filter gently.
 This will then push some water or air from the top.
 After that, close the outlet valve.

 Are Sumps Better Than Canister Filters?

 It depends on your requirements actually.
 The rule of thumb is, the more the filtration media, the better the filtration.
-And Sumps definitely provide more space to accommodate large volume of filtration media.
+And Sumps definitely provide more space to accommodate large volume of filter media.
 But it is not always feasible to install a sump with your aquarium.
-In those cases canister filters are the obvious choice.
+In those cases aquarium canister filters are the obvious choice.

 Are Two Filters Better Than One?